fvidak00/Zavrsni/README.md

 # Zavrsni
 Source code used for writing final assignment.
-All three programs (made in C, Python and Python/C) do the same task, finding all prime numbers up to certain positive long integer n.
+All three programs (made in C, Python and Python/C) do the same task, finding all prime numbers up to certain positive long integer n using slightly optimised Sieve of Eratosthenes.

 primesC.c contains C implementation. pytest.py contains Python implementation.